Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 ## Demo

-A live demo of the site is available [here] (https://stream-two-recipme-cookbook.herokuapp.com/).
-A github repo of the application is available [here] (https://github.com/darchard1984/stream-two-data-centric-python-recipme).
+A live demo of the site is available at https://stream-two-recipme-cookbook.herokuapp.com/.

+A github repo of the application is available at https://github.com/darchard1984/stream-two-data-centric-python-recipme.

 ## Getting Started/Deployment